bueler/mccarthy/projects/2018/sideshelf/README.md

   * S. Pegler and G. Worster, 2012.  _Dynamics of a viscous layer flowing radially over an inviscid ocean_, J. Fluid Mech.
 696, 152--174.  https://doi.org/10.1017/jfm.2012.21

-The first of these papers is the one we will follow closely.
-The others are useful comparison/background.
+We will closely follow the first of these papers, while the others are useful for comparison and background.